 People and animals, particularly dogs, should avoid the area of the Selwyn/Waikirikiri near Chamberlains Ford until the health warning has been lifted.

-Canterbury Medical Officer of Health Dr Alistair Humphrey says the algae look like dark brown to black mats and can produce toxins harmful to people and animals.
+Canterbury Medical Officer of Health Dr Ramon Pink says the algae look like dark brown to black mats and can produce toxins harmful to people and animals.

-"Exposure may cause skin rashes, nausea, stomach cramps, tingling and numbness around the mouth and fingertips," Dr Humphrey says.
+"Exposure may cause skin rashes, nausea, stomach cramps, tingling and numbness around the mouth and fingertips," Dr Pink says.

 Pets that show signs of illness after coming into contact with algal mats should be taken to a vet immediately.

-Dr Humphrey says people and animals should remain out of the waterways until the warnings have been lifted.
+Dr Pink says people and animals should remain out of the waterways until the warnings have been lifted.

 Environment Canterbury is monitoring the sites and the public will be advised of any changes in water quality.